-If the Defendant fails to file an Answer within 30 days, the case goes into default.
-If the case remains in default after 45 days from when the Defendant was served, you may be entitled to a Default Judgment.
+If the Defendant fails to file an Answer within 30 days, the case goes into Default.
+The Defendant can bring the case out of default status by filing an Answer and paying Court costs within 15 days of the case goes into default.

+If the case remains in default after 45 days from the date the Answer was initially due, the Plaintiff is entitled to a Default Judgment.

 The Court may schedule a hearing to determine the amount of money owed.
-However, if sufficient evidence is included with your Statement of Claim, the Court may enter judgment without a hearing.
+However, if sufficient evidence is included with the Statement of Claim, the Court may enter judgment without a hearing.